aawalton/exercise/medical-history.md

 ### Intelligence and Memory

 The increase in neuronal connectivity means that all stimulus is more impactful.
 For me, that has resulted in an improved memory and ability to learn.
-I have routinely scored in the 99th percentile on standardized texts and in the past have memorized hundreds of pages of books.
+I have routinely scored in the 99th percentile on standardized tests and in the past have memorized hundreds of pages of books.

 ### Early Almost Diagnosis